Heeb: Highlights

-Rush Hour director Brett Ratner guest edited Heebs 2008 Summer Edition and included what the magazine claimed to be the first-ever Jewish swimsuit calendar, for the Jewish year 5769, "The Ladies of '69."
+Rush Hour director Brett Ratner guest edited Heebs 2008 Summer Edition and included what the magazine claimed to be the first-ever Jewish swimsuit calendar, for the Jewish year 5769, "The Ladies of '69".
 The calendar was photographed by Elle magazine cover photographer Gilles Bensimon and featured Israeli supermodels Bar Refaeli, Esti Ginzberg and Moran Atias, among others.
 Ratner also photographed director Roman Polanski at Auschwitz, the site of the Polish-born director's mother's murder during the Holocaust.

-In the Fall of 2008, Heeb released its "Politics Issue."
+In the Fall of 2008, Heeb released its "Politics Issue".
 The cover, a group of coins being dropped into a hand, was designed by Shepard Fairey's Studio Number One and was a play on Fairey's iconic Obama "Change" image.

-In Heebs Winter 2008 edition, Courtney Love told Heeb of ex-husband Kurt Cobain's legacy: "Every time you buy a Nirvana record, part of that money is not going to Kurt's child, or to me, it's going to a handful of Jew loan officers, Jew private banks, it's going to lawyers who are also bankers...."
+In Heebs Winter 2008 edition, Courtney Love told Heeb of ex-husband Kurt Cobain's legacy: "Every time you buy a Nirvana record, part of that money is not going to Kurt's child, or to me, it's going to a handful of Jew loan officers, Jew private banks, it's going to lawyers who are also bankers..."

 In 2009 Heeb released an anthology from its Heeb Storytelling Series titled Sex, Drugs & Gefilte Fish.
-In 2009 and 2010, Heeb published its countdown list of "The 100 Greatest Jewish Movie Moments," which awarded its top spot to The Big Lebowski.
+In 2009 and 2010, Heeb published its countdown list of "The 100 Greatest Jewish Movie Moments", which awarded its top spot to The Big Lebowski.

-Heeb ceased publishing the print edition of its magazine in 2010, but continues to publish a daily weblog.
+Heeb ceased publishing the print edition of its magazine in 2010, becoming fully digital amid a dry-up in funding and a rapidly changing media landscape.
+By 2019, new articles no longer appeared on the website and its social media pages went silent.

+In early 2025, digital strategist Mik Moore announced a relaunch of Heeb as a nonprofit media and e-commerce venture called Heeb Media.
+Moore, a graduate of Vassar College and Georgetown University Law School, had previously served as Chief Strategy Officer at Jewish Funds for Justice, co-founded Schlep Labs, a Jewish political action committee that produced viral pro-Obama videos, founded Moore+Associates, a creative agency working with political campaigns and nonprofit organizations, served on the steering committee of The Jewish Vote, the electoral arm of Jews for Racial and Economic Justice, and contributed writing to +972 Magazine.
+He had also previously served as editor of New Voices magazine and director of the Jewish Student Press Service.
+The new Heeb Media aimed to bridge the gap between Gen X and Gen Z audiences through digital video series, podcasts, and collaborations with individual creators, as well as a yearly print issue.
+Moore said he hoped the new venture would push back against what he called "litmus test culture" and produce "generation-crossing entertainment".
+Original founder Jennifer Bleyer gave Moore her blessing and joined the advisory board.